terryma/snoocore/listings.md

 Get a promise for the first slice in a listing.
 Useful for going back to the beginning of a listing.

+### `slice.requery()`

+Get a pormise for the same slice.
+Useful if you've modified (removed, edited, etc.) some content from a listing and need to requery for the slice of data.